-- A copy of a document showing the transfer of ownership from the former landlord, who is named on the residential tenancy agreement, to the current landlord who is applying for dispute resolution; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated February 7, 2019, for \$900.00 in unpaid rent.
-The 10 Day Notice provides that the tenant had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end on the stated effective vacancy date of February 22, 2019; - A copy of a Canada Post Customer Receipt and Tracking Report containing the Tracking Number to confirm the 10 Day Notice was sent to the tenant on February 7, 2019; and - A Direct Request Worksheet showing the rent owing and paid during the relevant portion of this tenancy.
+- A copy of a Statement of Outstanding Taxes listing the applicant as the current owner of the rental property; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated July 14, 2019, for \$1,024.56 in unpaid rent.
+The 10 Day Notice provides that the tenant had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end on the stated effective vacancy date of July 29, 2019; - A copy of a Proof of Service Notice to End Tenancy form which indicates that the 10 Day Notice was sent to the tenant by registered mail at 2:08 pm on July 14, 2019; - A copy of a Canada Post Customer Receipt containing the Tracking Number to confirm the 10 Day Notice was sent to the tenant on July 14, 2019; and - A Direct Request Worksheet showing the rent owing and paid during the relevant portion of this tenancy.